 Smart brands have embraced the concept of social customer service and know that it makes sense to engage with their customers, right there on social media.
 Think about it: why would a customer wait for weeks for an email response when they can tweet a brand and get an answer immediately?

 In the UK, more and more consumers are refusing to accept poor quality customer service.
 According to a January 2016 report from the Ombudsman Service, 82% of consumers said they wouldn’t put up with poor service without taking action.
 The report also states that 36% of them will turn to social media to get a complaint or problem addressed.
+Other than this marketing campaigns utilize various paid traffic source to drive targeted traffic to a promo website landing page to turn these visitors into prospects, Leads, Sales and future loyal customers.
+Lead generation is a primary objectives of customer acquisition strategies.

 Do you see why listening to your customers and engaging with them on social media should be a top priority for your business?
 Or still not convinced?
 Then think about the following points.